NicoleCH35/2016_IMY320_ThreeDots/README.md

 - Announcement function to everyone who has the application.

 ### Colour Scheme and Design:
-Proudly South African colours with a simple, elegant and professional design.
+Proudly South African colours as accent colours with a simple, elegant and professional design.

 ### Basic Layout:
 Large Screen: